-Here’s a look at what’s happening around town this week:
+Here’s a look at what’s happening in the restaurant world right now:

 Baltimore’s One Love Foundation and footwear brand Seychelles have partnered on an exclusive sneaker as part of the Seychelles For All collection.